 Commerce Chenango continues to extend our services and advocate for all businesses and groups in Chenango County throughout the pandemic.
-Visit https://forward.ny.gov/ to keep up-to-date on industry reopening phases or visit https://coronavirus.health.ny.gov/home for daily updates.
-For more information on Unemployment and Pandemic Unemployment Assistance, visit https://forward.ny.gov/know-your-rights.
+Visit https://forward.ny.gov/ to keep up-to-date on industry reopening phases, or https://coronavirus.health.ny.gov/home for daily updates, and https://covid19vaccine.health.ny.gov/ for information on vaccine guidance and protocols.

 Our doors continue to remain closed to the public for safety purposes, but someone from the staff is here Monday-Thursday 8:00 – 5:00 p.m. and Friday until 4:00 p.m.
 Please contact Commerce Chenango at 607-334-1400 or email us if you have any questions, or would like to make an appointment to see one of the staff.

 Consistent with recent CDC guidance, quarantine for individuals exposed to COVID-19 can end after ten days without a testing requirement if no symptoms have been reported during the quarantine period.

 - Individuals must continue daily symptom monitoring through Day 14;